smallsounds/itp/Midterm/Phase 2/README.md

 # Phase 2

 I decided that each box on the physical sketch would represent 10 pixels in Processing.
-That makes my setup 200x200 pixels.
+That makes my canvas 200x200 pixels.
 With the Processing reference open in my browser, I set where the top left corner of my square (soap) would be which was the coordinates (60, 70).
 I then put in my dimensions (80x80).
 After that, I made the ellipse (plate).
 I assumed the first two numbers in the set represented the middle of the ellipse, so I got (100, 55).
 The width of the ellipse was 160 and the height was 50.
 I ran the script and realized my y-coordinate was wrong because I forgot where the origin was.
 I ran it again with the y-coordinate set to 145, and it was perfect.

 Now I needed to do the sparkles.
 For this, I needed to fill my soap with color in order to see the sparkles.
 For this, I used this [guide](https://processing.org/tutorials/color).
 I started with this: